codesharpdev/typekit-dl/README.md

 ###ENGLISH

-tipekit-dl is a Python script for downloading typefaces from Typekit.com
+typekit-dl is a Python script for downloading typefaces from Typekit.com

 It needs Fontforge and its Python module (http://fontforge.org/python.html) for working correctly.
 You can install the module on Ubuntu/Debian with: